-At 30 September 2019, the countercyclical capital buffer requirement for Macquarie Level 2 regulatory group is approximately 13 basis points.
+At 30 September 2020, the countercyclical capital buffer requirement for Macquarie Level 2 regulatory group is less than 1 basis point.

 5.1 Credit Risk Overview

 Credit risk is defined as the risk that a counterparty will fail to complete its contractual obligations when they fall due (default risk) or changes in the creditworthiness of the obligor (migration risk).
 The consequent loss is either the amount of the loan or financial obligation not paid back, the change in the value of a non-traded debt instrument, or the loss incurred in replicating a trading contract with a new counterparty.